 Event Outreach Coordinator

 Amanda has a love for dance, art, music and theater.
 Theater has been a part of her life since high school.
 She has been in many of musicals over the years.
 She loves seeing how much joy dancing can bring to people.
 She enjoys creating events for DfAB’s on the website and loves being a part of DfAB.

 Graphic Design Coordinator

-Amy is an extroverted optimist who wishes to be a part of a positive change.
+Amy (she/her) is an extroverted optimist who wishes to be a part of a positive change.
 She is a lover of all forms of creative expression—from dance to music to even baking pastries and sweets.
 Amy is involved in her dance group on campus as Choreography Chair and enjoys spreading the joy of dance to everyone.

-Rachel loves dance, music, and playing guitar.
+Rachel (she/her) loves dance, music, and playing guitar.
 She played soccer for 13 years and always turns to dance or sports to relieve stress.
 Rachel joined Dance for All Bodies to help share the beauty of dance and its ability to empower people.
 She is currently a student at UC Berkeley, studying cell biology and psychology.

 Kristin is a communications specialist and program manager.
 She has worked with non-profits and corporations to create mutually beneficial partnerships that positively impact society and the environment.

 Kristin joined Dance for All Bodies to increase access to the mental and physical benefits of movement.

 Kristin enjoys fitness, learning new things, and the science and art of organic gardening.